cameronmccann/QP-Sim/README.md

 In **Simulation Study 2**, we modified the simulation design so that the unmeasured cluster-level confounder influences only the treatment-outcome relationship.
 The three individual-level covariates still influence both the treatment-mediator and mediator-outcome relationships; however, an additional set of three covariates was introduced to influence only the treatment-outcome relationship.
 Simulation Study 2 also includes two versions of the direct and indirect effect estimates: the Total Natural Direct Effect (TNDE), the Pure Natural Direct Effect (PNDE), the Total Natural Indirect Effect (TNIE), and the Pure Natural Indirect Effect (PNIE).

+*Note*: In the manuscript, Simulation Study 2 is presented in Appendix F, with a brief summary included in the main text.

 The **Empirical Application** uses data from the National Longitudinal Study of Adolescent to Adult Health (Add Health; Harris & Udry, 2008) to illustrate the application of the methods evaluated.
 The cleaned version of the dataset used is included in the `Application/Data/Cleaned` folder.